kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 # Weekly Progress

 # Week 1
 The NAO is taking pictures through his build-in cameras.
+The pictures taken by NAO robot are saved in the connected machine and are easily accessed.
+Pictures can be captured by using either Choregraphe or by using self-made algorithim.
+Here, we found that images from the algorithim are better than the one from Choregraphe.
-The program that is used to make him take picture is attached TakePicUsingNao.py
+The algorithim, that is used here to take pictures from NAO robot is TakePicUsingNao.py